 – The Oregon Network for Compassionate Communication: orncc.net, for local connections and events, including my own.

-– YouTube videos are plentiful (click on the underlined words): try this 10-minute one, or this 1-hour one, or this 3-hour one (all of the master, Marshall Rosenberg), or others you’ll find listed there.
+– YouTube videos are plentiful: try this 10-minute one, or this 1-hour one, or this 3-hour one (all of the master, Marshall Rosenberg), or others you’ll find listed there.
 Another video channel I enjoy is called, “Cup of Empathy”, with Marianne van Dijk, a NVC teacher based in Amsterdam.

 – The book you’ll want to read: Nonviolent Communication: A Language of Life, by Marshall Rosenberg.
 There is also a companion workbook for self- or group study, by Lucy Leu.
-Available at libraries and bookstores, or direct from the publisher, Puddledancer Press; they also publish virtually all the NVC books on the market, so are wonderful to support.
+Both are available at libraries and bookstores, or direct from the publisher, Puddledancer Press; they also publish virtually all the NVC books on the market, so are wonderful to support.

 – Weekly free email lessons from LaShelle Lowe-Charde can be subscribed to here; called “Gems”, they are great little tidbits of how to walk the talk.

 ** Please Note: As every trainer has a unique perspective and style, and as the material is so deep and rich, please be aware that all “Intro” courses are not created identical!!
 I, for example, have taken at least five, and I always learn a lot, even when I take from the same trainer.
-Everyone, beginner and continuer, is welcome.
+Everyone, beginner and continuer, is welcome at my “Intro” courses.